2013 Czech presidential election debates: Duel: Zeman vs Fischer

 Television Prima held debate between Miloš Zeman and Jan Fischer on 4 January 2013 as they led the polls.
 Zeman accused Fischer of being a "Puppet Prime Minister" while Fischer attacked Zeman for Opposition Agreement.
 Candidates also showed their knowledge of English and Russian languages.

 Reflex magazine called the debate a tie.
 Marketing expert Tomáš Jindříšek praised performances of both candidates as outstanding but concluded that Zeman narrowly won the debate.
 Sanep agency held a poll according to which Zeman decisively won the debate.
 54.5% of viewers voted for him while only 12.4% voted that Fischer won.
 90.7% of people who plan to vote for either of candidates admitted that the debate influenced them in favor of Miloš Zeman.

 Zlatá koruna debate

 Miloš Zeman, Jana Bobošíková and Jiří Dienstbier met at TOP Hotel as part of Project Zlatá Koruna.
-They debated about economical crysis in the Czech republic.
+They debated about economic crisis in the Czech republic.
 This debate showed growing tension between Zeman and Dienstbier.
 Jan Fischer, Přemysl Sobotka and Karel Schwarzenber were originally supposed to participate too.